Parents and Guardians

 - All credit cards: make sure the names, numbers and expiration dates are visible

-- Driver’s license, student ID and ISIC card
+- Driver’s license, student ID

 - Medical insurance information